Whole Buildings

 CalNEXT has highlighted this technology family as having moderate overall impacts within the Technology Category.

 Whole Building Operational Performance accounts for the dynamic interactions between a building and its environment, energy systems, and occupants.
 Building Commissioning (Cx) is an important strategy for achieving, verifying, and documenting proper operation of new buildings and new systems.
-Similarly, existing building commissioning (EBCx), also called retro-commissioning (RCx), is a process that seeks to improve how building equipment and systems function together.
-EBCx can also include more sophisticated approaches that ensure operational changes and energy savings persist, such as monitoring-based commissioning (MBCx) and continuous commissioning (CCx).
+Similarly, existing building commissioning (EBCx), also called retrocommissioning (RCx), is a process that seeks to improve how building equipment and systems function together.
+EBCx can also include more sophisticated approaches that ensure operational changes and energy savings persist, such as commissioning based on monitoring (MBCx), continuous commissioning (CCx), and virtual commissioning (VCx).

 Opportunities

-Prospective ET studies should demonstrate cost-effective, scalable operational performance strategies (products or services) to improve deployment and benefits in new and existing buildings scenarios.
-System modeling and analytics solutions should ingest existing building data (e.g., BAS trends, IoT, AMI, census data) and output solutions to improve operational performance such as fault detection, preventative maintenance recommendations, energy improvement measures, energy resiliency planning, or controls optimization.
+Prospective ET studies should demonstrate cost-effective, scalable operational performance strategies for products or services to improve deployment and benefits in new and existing buildings scenarios.
+System modeling and analytics solutions should ingest existing building data, e.g., BAS trends, IoT, AMI, and census data, and output solutions to improve operational performance such as fault detection, preventive maintenance recommendations, energy improvement measures, energy resiliency planning, or controls optimization.
 Technologies that help buildings achieve BPS targets or improve NMEC incentives are valuable.
 Technologies that focus on real-time feedback would be especially valued for maintaining operational performance.
+REA systems should provide centralized and integrated control of building loads, which may include electric vehicle charging systems, photovoltaic generation, battery energy storage inverters, and traditional building loads of lighting, HVAC, water heating, and plug loads.

 Barriers

 While mature, many commissioning strategies have not reached wide market adoption.
-While building-code-required commissioning has helped, it is only required for non-residential buildings over 10,000 square feet, with limited mechanisms to ensure performance will persist over time.
+While commissioning required building code has helped, it is only required for nonresidential buildings over 10,000 square feet, with limited mechanisms to ensure performance will persist over time.
 ET investments should focus on supporting wider market adoption of commissioning and technologies to ensure performance is maintained over time.

 System modeling and analytics solutions are advancing rapidly with growth of sensors and IoT devices, data availability, and software capabilities.
 Additionally, traditional first-principal energy modeling is time consuming and, in many cases, cost prohibitive.
-ET investments should focus on demonstrating use cases, measuring energy and GHG savings, approaches for using analytics in utility programs, and first-principal energy modeling, that reduce cost and timelines.
+ET investments should focus on demonstrating use cases that reduce cost and timelines: measuring energy and GHG savings, approaches for using analytics in utility programs, and first-principal energy modeling.

 BPS and NMEC program solutions are being deployed, but there is a lack of understanding of the technical and market barriers, as well as limited tools and technologies for meeting targets or maximizing incentives.
 ET investments should focus on technologies that help buildings achieve BPS targets or improve NMEC incentives.